Reeve Lindbergh: Honors, awards, distinctions

-Lindbergh won the Redbook magazine award in 1987 for ‘’The Midnight Farm’’ and in 1990 for ‘’Benjamin's Barn’’.
-She serves as member of board (1977–) and honorary chairman (2004–) of the Charles A. and Anne Morrow Lindbergh Foundation.
+Lindbergh won the Redbook magazine award in 1987 for ‘'The Midnight Farm and in 1990 for ‘'Benjamin's Barn.
+She serves as a board member (1977–) and honorary chairman (2004–) of the Charles A. and Anne Morrow Lindbergh Foundation.
 She previously served as vice president (1986–1995) and president (1995–2004) of the foundation.
 Lindbergh served as Chair of the Vermont Arts Council Board of Trustees Awards Committee from 2015 until she stepped down as trustee in the summer of 2021.

 Readings

-Lindbergh presented a live reading of her children's book, Nobody Owns the Sky, about Bessie Coleman, an early aviation pioneer, at the Smithsonian National Air and Space Museum in Washington, D.C. in December 2021.
+Lindbergh presented a live reading of her children's book, Nobody Owns the Sky, about Bessie Coleman, an early aviation pioneer, at the Smithsonian National Air and Space Museum in Washington, D.C., in December 2021.